rystanley/genepopedit/README.md

 ***

 ## Installation
 You can install **genepopedit** as a R package using the following 2 steps.
-Before installation it is recommended you open up a new R session without any packages loaded.
-During installation using devtools some packages may be automatically downloaded.
-If an older version of these packages is currently loaded it can cause errors or installation failure.
+Before installation it is recommended that you open up a new R session without any packages loaded.
+During the devtools installation process some package dependencies may be downloaded or updated.
+Installation errors can arise if an older version of a package dependency is already loaded.

 **Step 1** Install the _R_ package *devtools*
 ```r